yoctoproject/poky/documentation/ref-manual/ref-variables.rst

          An easy way to see what overrides apply is to search for ``OVERRIDES`` in the output of the ``bitbake -e`` command.
-See the ":ref:`dev-debugging-viewing-variable-values`" section in the Yocto
-         Project Development Tasks Manual for more information.
+See the ":ref:`dev-manual/dev-manual-common-tasks:viewing variable values`" section in the Yocto Project Development Tasks Manual for more information.

    :term:`P`